dfm/extending-jax/README.md

 The files in this repo come in three categories:

-1. In the root directory, there are the standard packaging files like a `setup.py` and `pyproject.toml`.
-Most of this setup is pretty standard, but I'll highlight some of the unique elements in the packaging section below.
+1. In the root directory, there are the standard packaging files like a `pyproject.toml`.
+Most of this setup is pretty standard, but I'll highlight some unique elements in the packaging section below.
-   For example, we'll use a slightly strange combination of PEP-517/518 and CMake to build the extensions.
-This isn't strictly necessary, but it's the easiest packaging setup that I've been able to put together.

 2. Next, the `src/kepler_jax` directory is a Python module with the definition of our JAX primitive roughly following the JAX [How primitives